QUT-CAB302-Software-Development/virtual-sustainability-tour/README.md

 ## PR documentation is at the end of this readme

-This is a sample application that demonstrates how to build a web application with Spring Boot and Thymeleaf.
-This application allows you to sign up for an account, log in, and view a list of users.
-You can start from here, use another sample application, or from scratch.

 To create a Spring Boot project in IntelliJ IDEA (Ultimate), follow the instructions in the [Create your first Spring application](https://www.jetbrains.com/help/idea/your-first-spring-application.html) tutorial.

 ## Dependencies